pretix/pretix/doc/api/resources/events.rst

     The ``with_availability_for`` parameter has been added.

+    The ``search`` query parameter has been added to filter events by their slug, name, or location in any language.

 .. http:get:: /api/v1/organizers/(organizer)/events/

    Returns a list of all events within a given organizer the authenticated user/token has access to.